 - 1. Familiar with various types of legal competency in criminal cases and understand the role of psychologists in assessing competency. - 2.
 Able to distinguish between competency and criminal responsibility. - 3.
 Understands the role of psychologists in assessing criminal responsibility. - 4.
 Familiar with common methods for assessing malingering in criminal evaluations. - 5.
 Understands best practices in conducting forensic assessments in criminal cases.

 PSY-589 Asmt- MMPI-A, 0.5 semester credits

 Administration, scoring and application of the adaptation of the MMPI for use with adolescents.
-Delivery Method: In person Grading Default: Credit/No Credit Only

 PSY-590B Asmt- Intermediate MMPI-2 Interpretation, 0.5 semester credits